-Symptoms of postpartum psychosis can include:
+Symptoms of Perinatal Psychosis (PP) can include:

 The most significant risk factors for postpartum psychosis are a personal or family history of bipolar disorder, or a previous psychotic episode.